You are moneyed, sometimes, and well-tailored; but come you from Oxford or Bow,

 (From ‘’Arry on a ’ouseboat’, Punch, 1891)

 In 1891, The Lock to Lock Times published a series of humorous images of the stereotypical ‘Up the river types’ who could be witnessed on the Thames above London.
 The depictions provided a snapshot of how much the waterway had changed by the end of the Victorian era, as they documented not only the growing popularity of certain types of boating, like the sport of rowing (shown by the ‘Varsity oarsmen’) or canoeing (the ‘Canadian canoeist’), but also how immensely fashionable the river had become overall.
 Indeed, this was during the so-called ‘golden age of the Thames’ (c.1880-c.1914), when huge numbers of visitors flocked to riverside resorts, like Hampton Court and Maidenhead.
-The descending hordes caused all kinds of tensions, but there was one type of visitor that was often singled out for particular scorn or criticism: ’Arry, the cockney swell.
+The descending hordes caused all kinds of tensions, but there was one type of visitor that was often singled out for particular scorn: ’Arry, the cockney swell.
 His social sins were so great that he was even jokingly blamed for lowering the moral tone of the fish in the water.

 Although the name (short for Harry) was broadly understood to mean an uncouth, loud and unwelcome cockney (or Londoner), a more precise definition is harder to pin down.
 According to Albert Barrère and Charles Leland’s A Dictionary of Slang, Jargon and Cant (1889), ‘Arry was

-…a familiar general term for a young costermonger dressed in his best clothes when taking a Sunday walk with his young woman… ‘Arries are almost indigenous to London, are generally to be see with short pipes in their mouths, and swarm at fairs and races and other places of public resort, talking slang and puffing tobacco smoke, and if not altogether of the same genus as the roughs and rowdies that infest great cities, are little removed from them in manners, appearance and conversation.
+…a familiar general term for a young costermonger dressed in his best clothes when taking a Sunday walk with his young woman… ‘Arries are almost indigenous to London, are generally to be seen with short pipes in their mouths, and swarm at fairs and races and other places of public resort, talking slang and puffing tobacco smoke, and if not altogether of the same genus as the roughs and rowdies that infest great cities, are little removed from them in manners, appearance and conversation.

 By contrast, Bernard Henry Becker described ‘Arry more succinctly as simply being a ‘cockney hobbledehoy’ (someone who was clumsy or awkward), while the The Saturday Review used Matthew Arnold’s definition of ‘the homme sensual moyen of the middle and lower classes; the ordinary sensual man, very ordinary and excessively sensual’.
 The latter concurred with the Dictionary of Slang in claiming that the working class ‘Arry was largely associated with his leisure time, rather than his day-to-day context: